If you usually use Twitter on more than one occasion, you will have come across the acronym TT accompanying a tweet or in the trending column.

 What does this acronym mean and why should you consider it key in your content planning on Twitter?

-What does being a Trending Topic mean?
+What does being a Trending Topics mean?
 (TT)

-The acronym TT stands for Trending Topic, an algorithm that tries to highlight the keywords that set the trend on Twitter for a certain period of time.
+The acronym TT stands for Trending Topics, an algorithm that tries to highlight the keywords that set the trend on Twitter for a certain period of time.

 That is, the algorithm makes a keyword trending for a certain time.